-- Support equipment shall be segregated from haul trucks in designated areas. - Wheel ditch for equipment parking. - Forward travel only for exiting. - Restricted from small equipment not involved in shift change.
-Supervisor vehicles are allowed in this area during shift change when necessary. - There shall be a minimum of 20 feet between haul trucks when parked side-by-side; additional clearance will be needed for "in-line" parking based on size of equipment. - Slots shall be provided in berms for drivers to enter and exit - Equipment shall go to the forward most parking position, or from right to left as facing the equipment, whichever applies. - Spare trucks left on the tie-down will be moved to the right (facing the equipment) after shift change is over, properly secured and shutdown. - Risk assessments shall be completed by all sites to determine the need for additional requirements.
+- Support equipment shall be separated from haul trucks in designated areas (Note: loading equipment may be parked with matched haul trucks) - Wheel ditch for equipment - Forward travel only for exiting equipment (note: ok to back into the parking ditch) - Restricted from small equipment not involved in shift change Supervisor vehicles are allowed in this area during shift change when necessary. - There shall be a minimum of 15 feet between haul trucks when parked side-by-side; additional clearance will be needed for "in-line" parking based on size of equipment - Slots shall be provided in berms for personnel to enter and exit - Equipment shall go to the forward most parking position or from right to left as facing the equipment whichever applies - Spare trucks left on the tie-down will be moved to the right (as facing the equipment) after shift change is over, properly secured and shutdown. - Risk assessments shall be completed by all sites to determine the need for additional requirements.